-In order to be eligible, a proposal must be submitted by a consortium composed of legal entities from minimum 3 Member States.
+Proposals must be submitted by a consortium of at least 3 applicants (beneficiaries; not affiliated entities).

 By way of exception, an application may be submitted by one applicant, whether established specifically or not for the action, provided that:

-- it is formed of minimum 3 legal entities complying with the admissibility, eligibility, non-exclusion and selection criteria set out in this call for proposals, and implementing together the proposed action; - the proposal identifies the said entities.
+- it is formed of minimum 3 legal entities complying each with the admissibility, eligibility, non-exclusion and selection criteria set out in this call for proposals, and implementing together the proposed action; - the application identifies the said entities.